ejustroboticsclub/ROV-Documentations/jetson/README.md

 ### Commands

 1. To access the Jetson via SSH:
    First, make sure to connect to the `ejust` wifi.
-Passward: `12345678`
+Password: `12345678`
    ```
    ssh jetson@192.168.0.102
    ```
-   Then type the passward: `jetson`.
+   Then type the password: `jetson`.

    </br>